 - $3.00 or $4.00 a week on butter and fats used to keep your meat from sticking to the pan

 - $5.00 a week on shrinkage of meat if you cook 1 roast a week

 - $??? due to the fact that you will never have to purchase another set of cookware ever!

 - $???
 In time savings.
 Foods cook so much faster: what is your hourly rate as a homemaker?

 A. We prefer premium Bakelite handles.
 They stay cool, are safer to hold on.
 They can be replaced with a screw driver.
 Oh!
 Your husband is a welder?!
 Our cool grip handles do have a slide-out ring for easy hanging or storage.

 A. Because they are necessary to manufacture the best set of cookware in the world.
 The surgical stainless steel is durable, beautiful, easy to clean and chemically non-reactive.
 The inner layers are alloys that spread the heat evenly, the ferritic steel is needed to activate the newest wonder: the induction stove.
 Our cookware uses the thickest of ply.

 A. They are fine.
-We think a full 7 ply construction, not just on the bottom but also up the sides makes for better heat distribution and they do pop off.
+We think a multi layered bottom and sides makes for better heat distribution and they do pop off.
 Yes there are many thicknesses of 7 ply cookware.

 A. Our ever-vented cover system allows for a true semi-vacuum.
 Our 3-in-1 whistle-lock-vent knob eliminates pot watching and allows for lower temperature cooking.